-101Pmq Introductory Physics I (4)
+PHYS 101Pmq Introductory Physics I (4)

 Prerequisite: high school algebra.
-Studies fundamental physics and laboratory techniques necessary for understanding science and its relation to everyday experiences.
-One 3-hour lab required per week.
+A thorough basic course studying fundamental physics and laboratory techniques necessary for understanding science and its relation to everyday experiences.
+One three-hour lab per week.

-102Pmq Introductory Physics II (4)
+PHYS 102Pmq Introductory Physics II (4)

-Prerequisite: high school algebra, PHYS 101Pmq.
-A continuation of Introductory Physics I. One 3-hour lab required per week.
+Prerequisite: PHYS 101Pmq.
+A continuation of PHYS 101Pmq.
+One three-hour lab per week.

-106Pq Introductory Astronomy (3)
+PHYS 106Pq Introductory Astronomy (3)

 Prerequisite: high school algebra.
 A descriptive course dealing with the celestial sphere, physical properties of the solar system, stars and galaxies.
-This course is open to all liberal-arts students who desire a basic understanding of their astronomical environment.
+This course is open to all students who desire a basic understanding of their astronomical environment.
 Of value to future teachers and anyone interested in how mathematics is integrated into science.
 Approximately six night viewing sessions are included, when conditions are good.

-111Pmq General Physics I (5)
+PHYS 111Pmq General Physics I (5)

-Corequisite: MATH 131m.
-A thorough basic course in all branches of physics with an emphasis on mathematical analysis.
-Designed for engineering and science majors.
+Corequisite: MATH 131Pm.
+A thorough basic course in all major branches of classical physics with an emphasis on mathematical analysis.
+Designed for physics, chemistry, and engineering majors.
 Required for advanced physics courses.
-One 3-hour lab per week.
+One three-hour lab per week.

-112Pmq General Physics II (5)
+PHYS 112Pmq General Physics II (5)

 Prerequisite: PHYS 111Pmq.
 Corequisite: MATH 132Pm.
 A continuation of PHYS 111Pmq.
+Designed for physics, chemistry, and engineering majors.
 Required for advanced physics courses.
-One 3-hour lab per week.
+One three-hour lab per week.

-204Pq Energy and Environment (3)
+PHYS 204Pq Energy and Environment (3)